 A federal criminal charge also has a different procedure than a state criminal charge.
 Different rules apply to discovery and motions in a federal criminal charge.
 Not following proper procedural rules can waive or lose you in a challenge to the evidence against you that might otherwise win your case.
 This is another reason why your federal criminal charge requires a federal criminal defense attorney.

 There are some differences that you probably would not notice if they were not pointed out to you but they may affect your case.
-Your prosecutor will be an Assistant United States Attorney.
+Your prosecutor will be an assistant U.S. attorney.
 They have the resources of the federal government behind them and have fewer cases than state prosecutors.
 It’s a guarantee that the prosecution will be ready.
 The same is true of the judges presiding over your case – more resources and less cases.
 They, even more than a state judge, will be able to guarantee to give full attention to your case.
 However, they are given less leniency when it comes to sentencing.

 If you have ever gone to state court you probably noticed that there was more than one case scheduled for any given time and you needed to wait for the judge to call your case.
 That is not the way in federal court – your case and your case alone will be what is scheduled for a given time slot.
 This means less waiting time but it also means your case will probably get more than the usual attention given to it in state court.

 Both James J. White and Derek M. Smith are federal criminal defense attorneys.
 They are both licensed to practice in Federal criminal court.
-You can be confident in the law firm of Smith & White, PLLC to defend your federal criminal charges.
+You can be confident in the law firm of Smith & White to defend your federal criminal charges.
 Our elite criminal defense attorney will work tirelessly using their decades of experience to get you the best outcome for your case.
-Call or e-mail the law office of Smith & White, PLLC – your free case analysis awaits you.
+Call 253-363-8662 or send an email to The Law Offices of Smith & White, PLLC – your free case analysis awaits you.